-In July 2006, the Financial Accounting Standards Board ("FASB") issued Financial Accounting Standards Interpretation No. 48 ("FIN 48"), "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109."
+In July 2006, the FASB issued Financial Accounting Standards Interpretation No. 48 ("FIN 48"), Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109.
 FIN 48 prescribes a recognition threshold and measurement attribute for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 FIN 48 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 FIN 48 is effective for fiscal years beginning after December 15, 2006.
-The Company is evaluating the impact that the adoption of FIN 48 will have on its consolidated financial position and results of operations.
+The Company is evaluating the effect that the adoption of FIN 48 will have on its consolidated financial position and results of operations.